kobejean/svelte-mock/README.md

 ### `toHaveInstanceWithBoundProps`

-Passes if a mocked component class has an instance with bound props i.e.`<Component bind:boundProp >`.
+Passes if a mocked component class has an instance with bound props.

 #### Example